keith-E/Porky/README.md

 8. Repeat steps 4 through 7 until you've labelled all of the images within the directory.
 9. Repeat steps 2 through 8 for the 'test' portion of your dataset.

-#### Install the TensorFlow Framework onto Dev PC
+### Install TensorFlow
-Once you've gathered and labelled your dataset, your now ready to work with TensorFlow.
+Once you've gathered and labelled your dataset, install TensorFlow onto your dev PC (if you haven't already).

 From PowerShell (if developing from a Windows PC) install TensorFlow to your Python Environment (virtual preferred - will be updated in the future):
 ```powershell